sypets/migrate2composer/README.rst

 =======================

 * whether the third party extensions are available on Packagist or TER.
-It just generally assumes, they are available on Packagist.
+It just generally assumes, they are available.

 Important
 =========